 And guess what?
-The world outside was as beautiful as it was before, when I had shut it out.
-Perhaps, this time, because I was looking with the same eyes but with new visions, I found it to be even more fascinating than before.
+The world outside looked as beautiful as it was before, when I had shut it out.
+Perhaps, this time, because I was looking with the same eyes but with new visions, I found it to be even more fascinating than ever!

-My next drawings are the outcomes of all the new things I saw, learned and experienced, after having fought the demons in my soul and emerging victorious, carrying a prized trophy in my hand.
+My next drawings are the outcomes of all the new things I saw, learned and experienced, after having fought the demons in my soul and emerging victorious, carrying a prized trophy in my hand!
 No, it wasn’t an intricately carved metal shield, or a glistening sword dripping demon blood.
-It was something way more fancy than that.
+It was something way more fancy than those!

 It was a present, my first Rotring pen!
 Oh, and what a beautiful thing it is!